 - Who will manage this process once it is launched?

-1. Email to consumer with past due notice, email contains link to your web portal
+- Email to a consumer with a past due notice, the email contains a link to your web portal

-2. Consumer opens email and clicks on link to payment portal
+- Consumer opens email and clicks on the link to the payment portal

-3. Consumer validates who they are (enters in account number, SSN or other info to verify)
+- Consumer validates who they are (enters in account number, SSN, or other info to verify)

 - Pay in full today